PixInsight/PCL/README.md

 The current versions of PCL have been successfully compiled and tested with:

-   * FreeBSD 10: System clang compiler
+   * FreeBSD 10.2: System clang compiler
-   * Linux: GCC C++ compiler 4.8.3
+   * Red Hat Enterprise Linux 7.2: GCC C++ compiler 4.8.5
-   * Mac OS X 10.10: Clang C++ compiler with Xcode 6.3
+   * Mac OS X 10.10: Clang C++ compiler with Xcode 6.5
-   * Windows XP/Vista/7/8.x: Microsoft Visual C++ 2013
+   * Windows 8.1: Microsoft Visual C++ 2013

 The GCC and clang C++ compilers provide higher conformance to ISO C++ standards and are high quality development tools.
 On FreeBSD and Mac OS X we rely on the Clang/LLVM compiler included with the latest versions of Xcode and FreeBSD.